LiamJCates/Programming-Notes/C++/Types&Values/Classes/Classes.md

 Attributes
 Attributes are a classes' data members.
+Attribute values are initialized using a special method called a constructor.

 Methods
 Methods are a classes' member functions.
 They create an explicit connection among a class, its data members, and some code.
 Defining a method is as simple as adding a function to a class definition.
 Methods have access to all of a class’s members.